dcasati/aks-baseline_walkthroughs/scaling_aks-lza/README.md

        scale-down-utilization-threshold=0.8
    ```

-   Note that this command _does not enable_ autoscaling itself but only provides parameters for autoscaler where it is already enabled.
+   Note that this command _does not enable_ autoscaling itself but only provides parameters for autoscaler where it is already enabled...

-1. Therefore, enable autoscaling on your `npuser01` node pool now:
+1. ...therefore, enable autoscaling between a number of 1 and 3 nodes on your `npuser01` node pool now:

    ```bash
    az aks nodepool update \